What are the benefits of the FORTIFIED program?

 A FORTIFIED designation is written certification that a home or business has been built, renovated, or re-roofed according to FORTIFIED standards.
 The document is issued by IBHS after a review of the documentation provided by a FORTIFIED Evaluator and is generally required in order to receive FORTIFIED insurance discounts and to qualify for mitigation credits available in some states.

 How long does a designation last?

-Five calendar years.
-At the end of that period, a re-designation inspection is required to maintain the home or business’s current designation level.
-If there have been no substantial changes to the structure and the roof covering is within its life expectancy, the designation will be re-issued for another 5-year period.
+Initial FORTIFIED designation certificates expire five years from the date they were issued.
+At the end of that period, a redesignation inspection is required to maintain the home or business’s current designation level.
+If there have been no substantial changes to the structure and the roof covering is within its life expectancy, the designation will be renewed.

 How do I know if my designation has expired?

 The expiration date can be found in the bottom right-hand corner of the designation certificate.
 If you can’t find your certificate, IBHS can provide you with a duplicate.
-Simply email a request to email@example.com (be sure to include both your name and the property address).
+Simply complete this form.

 Why are re-designations required?

 A FORTIFIED designation declares that a home met the standards established by the Insurance Institute for Business & Home Safety (IBHS) at the time it was issued.
 Because the condition of a home will change over time, it is important to periodically confirm the home continues to provide the rigorous protections of the FORTIFIED standard.

 Most homes can have their designation renewed with a simple inspection.

 To renew a designation, a certified FORTIFIED Evaluator must verify the home still meets the FORTIFIED requirements.
 If the roof covering (shingles, metal, tile, etc.) is in good condition, and no additions or modifications have been made to the home since the last designation was issued, then the inspection is likely the only step that will be required.